iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Solving the convex problem efficiently is hard

 Backpropagation for deep ReLU Networks is so simple and fits dedicated hardware that it is hard to beat even with wiser and more complex tools.
 However, a lot of time is lost in rollbacks whenever a model reaches a bad minimum or gets stuck in training.
-Convex problems give some hope in directly solving the problem without any luck involved.
+Convex problems give some hope in directly solving the problem without any luck or tuning involved.

-In complexity terms, the convex formulation with all activations allows the algorithm in polynomial time for all parameters but the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
+In complexity terms, the convex formulation with all activations gives an algorithm in polynomial time for all parameters except for the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
 In practice and with usual datasets, the rank is high and there will be too many patterns to consider them all.

 There has been some work focused on solving the convex problem quickly<d-cite key="mishkinFastConvexOptimization2022a"></d-cite><d-cite key="baiEfficientGlobalOptimization2022"></d-cite>.
 The first attempt is to take a random subset of activation patterns and use standard convex solvers.
 Current convex solvers (ECOS, ...) are not tailored to problems with many constraints.
 There is some hope in considering the unconstrained version of the problem to build an approximation.
 In most deep learning scenarios, it is hard to be faster than a simple gradient descent running on GPUs.

 | Dataset  | Convex | Adam | SGD  | Adagrad |
 |----------|--------|------|------|---------|